ocetin00/PomodoroTimer/README.md

 #
-The Pomodoro Timer makes it easy to manage time and tasks
+The Pomodoro Timer makes it easy to manage time and tasks and support dark mode

 <h1 align="center">Pomodoro Timer</h1>